webb1es/dotenvify/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![FOSSA](https://img.shields.io/badge/FOSSA-Approved-success)

+### What the MIT License Means for You

+DotEnvify is released under the MIT License, which is one of the most permissive and user-friendly open source licenses out there.
+Here's what it means in plain English:

+#### 🆓 You Can:
+- **Use it however you want**: Personal projects, commercial products, secret government operations (we won't ask)
+- **Modify it**: Change the code, add features, remove the emojis (but why would you?)
+- **Distribute it**: Share it with friends, colleagues, or include it in your own projects
+- **Sell it**: Incorporate it into commercial products without paying royalties

+#### ⚠️ The Only Requirements:
+- Keep the original copyright notice and MIT license text in your copy/modification
+- That's literally it

+#### 🛡️ What You Get:
+- **No Warranty**: The software is provided "as is" without any guarantees
+- **Limited Liability**: The author isn't responsible if DotEnvify accidentally formats your hard drive (it won't, but legally speaking, we're covered)

+#### 💼 In Business Terms:
+The MIT License is business-friendly and perfect for both open source projects and commercial use.
+It doesn't require you to open-source your own code, even if you modify DotEnvify.

 MIT License - Go wild, make millions, just don't blame me when it formats your grocery list. 🛒📝

 This project is about as restrictive as a cat's opinion of your personal space—technically there are boundaries, but nobody seems to care. 🐱